poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 as simply any set of strings over a fixed alphabet; for example, the strings of the language could be the set of all grammatical sentences (or all well-formed expressions) according to a given grammar.
 This is as well the motivation of Gold - Angluin model.
 **Identification:** after a time t, the guess of 𝐾 is correct.
-**Generation:** if there is a time t, such that after that time t, where $S_t$ denotes the sequence presented by the adversary until t, the output of the algorithm always belongs to $K-S_t$.
+**Generation:** if there is a time t, such that after that time t, where S_t denotes the sequence presented by the adversary until t, the output of the algorithm always belongs to $K-S_t$.
 They have a initial idea which is we a universal set $U$ that contains all the possible elelments.
 And the collections $C$ contains the countable subsets of U, ${L_1,L_2,L_3,...}$
 They proved that the task of identification is impossible.
 We can give a quick example of this conclusion:
 ### The framework